giik/genai-agent-1/README.md

 create a fizzbuzz Swift program, then edit it to change how far it's going (the program is included).
 This worked great.
-Similarly, it was able to create a functional SwiftUI view (included) of a timer/clock).
+Similarly, it was able to create a functional SwiftUI view (included) of a timer/clock.
 Finally, because I couldn't help myself I did ask it to read its code (all Go files in the current directory) and write its own markdown documentation.
 I've included it without changes, it's not at all bad.

+## About Go

+The last time I wrote a relatively complex server project in Go (or any code in Go) was about 2017.
+It was a nice break from the daily C++ at work and whatever other hobbies at home.
+It came back to me in a jiffy but I ask the more experienced Gophers out there to forgive me for any non-idiomatic use or otherwise unorthodox style.

 Enjoy!